certbot/certbot/README.rst

 Encrypt CA (or any other CA that speaks the `ACME
 <https://github.com/ietf-wg-acme/acme/blob/master/draft-ietf-acme-acme.md>`_
 protocol) that can automate the tasks of obtaining certificates and configuring webservers to use them.
+This client runs on Unix-based operating systems.

 Installation
 ------------